 Residence Life Scholar of North Men's Hall

-Ryan is greatly looking forward to working with the community and mission at the University of Mary.
-Other than teaching, reading, and writing, he looks for every opportunity to hunt, fish, and play music and board games.
-In all, Ryan hopes to help each University of Mary student think about and live out their time at University of Mary.
+Dr. Macias enjoys working with and forming the men of North Hall, as well as teaching, reading, and writing.
+In all, Dr. Macias hopes to help each University of Mary student think about and live out their time at University of Mary.